buzzingwires/nqiv/DEVELOPING.md

 Branches
 --------

-* `master` contains a stable version of nqiv and should be almost always be updated for a release.
+* `master` contains a stable version of nqiv and should mostly be updated by merging the `dev` branch for releases.

 * `dev` is code that's actively in development.
 Contributions go here before being merged into `master`